Brilacidin is Cellceutix's lead drug candidate in its defensin-mimetic franchise.

 Cellceutix is evaluating Brilacidin, under Fast Track designation, in a Phase 2 clinical trial as an oral rinse to attenuate Oral Mucositis in patients with Head and Neck Cancer who have received chemoradiation.
 Preliminary Interim Analysis indicates Brilacidin has a high potential for preventative treatment, as evidenced by a markedly reduced rate of Severe OM among patients on Brilacidin as compared to those on placebo.

 Cellceutix also is testing Brilacidin, administered with water in an enema, in patients with Ulcerative Proctitis/Ulcerative Proctosigmoiditis (UP/UPS)—a limited type of Ulcerative Colitis (UC), and, like Crohn's Disease, an Inflammatory Bowel Disease (IBD)—in a proof-of-concept Phase 2 clinical trial.
+Topline findings, through the first two cohorts of patients treated, support Brilacidin as a novel and promising anti-inflammatory drug candidate.
 Both foam and tablet formulations of Brilacidin for use in future gastroenterological studies is planned and would be expected to improve patient convenience and study results.

 As a mimic of HDPs, which play a key regulatory role in the etiology of skin diseases, and due to its limited systemic absorption when topically applied (a favorable pharmacokinetic profile), Brilacidin may have other applications in treating dermatological disorders.
 Additional trials of Brilacidin are planned in Acne, Hidradenitis Suppurativa and Atopic Dermatitis (Eczema).

 A key aspect of Brilacidin's mechanism of action, inhibiting Phosphodiesterase 4 (PDE4), may further support its use in treating Asthma, Psoriasis, Psoriatic Arthritis and Chronic Obstructive Pulmonary Disease (COPD), alongside other chronic autoimmune conditions.